Diversity, Equity & Inclusion at Vox Media

-Our Employee Resource Groups (or ERGs) are company-supported groups whose members identify or ally with a particular identity.
-By building communities, providing development opportunities, and giving a platform to historically underrepresented or marginalized populations in the media and tech industries, the ERGs are one of the most impactful ways we foster an inclusive work environment at Vox Media.
-The groups have hosted celebrity speakers such as Soledad O’Brien, celebrated Pride month with other tech companies, watched screenings of Black Panther and Crazy Rich Asians, sent members to industry conferences, and more!
+Our Employee Resource Groups (or ERGs) are company-supported groups whose members identify or ally with an identity.
+By building communities, providing development opportunities, and giving a platform to historically underrepresented or marginalized identities in the media and tech industries, the ERGs are one of the most impactful ways we foster an inclusive work environment at Vox Media.
+The groups hold panels and screenings discussing and confronting difficult issues with policymakers, celebrities, and industry leaders; celebrate and commemorate Black History Month, Hispanic Heritage Month, and Pride Month; send members to industry conferences as both speakers and attendees; and work with Vox Media leadership to continuously improve our policies and structures.
 Click on a logo below to read more about each ERG.

 Join us in shaping the future of media

-Out team members come to Vox Media via diverse paths – we have backgrounds in painting, journalism, economics, English literature, sports marketing, advertising, photography, grassroots politics, blogging, soccer, and sketch comedy, just to name a few -- and that’s on top of our design, software engineering, sales, video and writing experience.
+Our team members come to Vox Media via diverse paths – we have backgrounds in painting, journalism, economics, English literature, sports marketing, advertising, photography, grassroots politics, blogging, soccer, and sketch comedy, just to name a few – and that’s on top of our design, software engineering, sales, video, and writing experience.
 What unites us is a shared passion for inquiry and excellence in our respective endeavors.